Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-- Eat sugar — some people swear by eating several spoonfuls of sugar, drinking a Coke, drinking juice, or eating milk chocolate to counteract nicotine sickness.
-The logic behind this, which seems to be supported by medical evidence as well as anecdotal evidence,6,7 is that nicotine causes a metabolic response which leads to rapidly fluctuating blood sugar levels, which can lead to nausea.
+- Eat sugar—some people swear by eating several spoonfuls of sugar, drinking a Coke, drinking juice, or eating milk chocolate to counteract nicotine sickness.
+The logic behind this, which seems to be supported by medical evidence as well as anecdotal evidence,6,7 is that nicotine causes a metabolic response that leads to rapidly fluctuating blood sugar levels, which can lead to nausea.
 Eating sugar helps bring your blood sugar levels back up.

 The effects can last from between an hour to several hours, though there shouldn't be any lingering side effects after that.

 Unfortunately, though cases of nicotine sickness are well-documented by users, it seems this has not been well studied by the medical community.
 Please be careful with your nicotine use and observe your body carefully, especially when changing products.

 Since lethal doses of nicotine for adults is somewhere between 500 and 1000 milligrams, most nicotine poisoning cases occur in rare circumstances, such as in high industrial exposure to the chemical.

 As mentioned above, accidental ingestion of high-nicotine products by children and pets is one of the most common causes of nicotine poisoning.8